 Having the DVD program has allowed me to become “coach” rather than teacher, and my reluctant writers are responding much better to Mr. Pudewa’s requests to write than they do my requests!

-The programs recommended below are carefully selected for recommendation based upon their ability to take a child from a struggling, non-writer, to a child who can readily put his thoughts onto paper in a logical manner..
-My favorite three are those listed above, but one of the ones listed below might be better suited to you and your child.
+The homeschool curriculum for writing recommended below are carefully selected for recommendation based upon their ability to take a child from a struggling, non-writer to a child who can readily put his thoughts onto paper in a logical manner.
+My favorites are those listed above, but those listed below are used by other learning abled kids’ moms, and are generally liked as homeschool curriculum for writing.
+Hopefully, one of the homeschool curriculum for writing listed on this page will ber suited to you and your child.

 Four Square Writing Method – Four Square is an innovative writing approach that can be used with all forms of writing.
 The program uses a step-by-step approach built around simple graphic organizers which show students how to collect ideas, then use those ideas to create clear and polished writings.
 This program is excellent for helping a reluctant writer get initial ideas down onto paper.

-**Writing Strands – Writing Strands is a program designed to teach children how to use their language effectively in creative and expository modes.
+**Writing Strands – Writing Strands is a homeschool curriculum for writing designed to teach children how to use their language effectively in creative and expository modes.
 The upper levels of the series have creative, basic, research and report, argumentative, and explanatory training.
 The lower levels teach the skills needed by the students to be able to take advantage of the upper levels’ exercises.
 This program has a good amount of explanation about how to approach writing, and explains why a child would want to write using good writing practices.
-The program is incremental and good for taking a child from the earliest stages of written thought to organized, comprehensive papers.
+This homeschool curriculum for writing is incremental in taking a child from the earliest stages of written thought to organized, comprehensive papers.